9itish/elkit/README.md

 ## Configuration
 Each component supports a variety of options for complete customization.
 Check the [Documentation](#) for detailed configuration options.

-## Accessibility
-ElKit components are designed with accessibility in mind, supporting ARIA roles and keyboard interactions.

 ## Contributing
 We welcome contributions!
 Please check out our [Contributing Guide](#) to get started.